nk35jk/Chainer_Realtime_Multi-Person_Pose_Estimation/README.md

 ```

 ### Visualize labels completed with distillation
 Execute the following command to visualize labels completed with the teacher model.
-HTML file will be saved in `result/visualization/visualization.html`.
+Resulting HTML file will be saved in `result/visualization/visualization.html`.

 ```
 python visualize_labels.py posenet models/coco_posenet.npz